rdinch/MathResourceStudio-Help/docs/options/exercise-set-display-options.md

 For many exercise sets answer lines are shown by default.
 These lines can be customized or hidden depending on the exercise set.

+!!! note
-Note: If the answer lines are hidden, the answer space remains.
+    If the answer lines are hidden, the answer space remains.
 You can also adjust "Row Spacing" to make the space between exercises larger for students to show their calculations.

 Visible